-Paulson joined the Chicago Fed as an economist in 2001 after serving as an assistant professor of finance at Kellogg School of Management at Northwestern University.
-In 2009, she was promoted to vice president in the Financial Markets Group and established the Insurance Initiative, which analyzes financial stability and regulatory issues in the insurance industry on behalf of the Federal Reserve System.
+Paulson joined the Chicago Fed as an economist in 2001 after serving as an assistant professor of finance at the Kellogg School of Management at Northwestern University.
+In 2009 she was promoted to vice president in the Financial Markets Group and established the Insurance Initiative, which analyzes financial stability and regulatory issues in the insurance industry on behalf of the Federal Reserve System.
 She became associate director of research in 2017 and was promoted to director of research in 2019.

 Books and Chapters in Books

 With Thanases Plesti, Richard Rosen, Robert McMenamin, and Zain Mohey‐Deen, 2014, "Assessing the Vulnerability of the U.S. Life Insurance Industry," in Modernizing Insurance Regulation, Vol. 1, John H. Biggs and Matthew P. Richardson (eds.), Hoboken, NJ: John Wiley & Sons, Inc., pp. 61-84.

 Participated in an interview with Pedro da Costa, a reporter with Market News International, on October 6, 2021.

 Discussion and closing remarks, with Fanta Traore, at event co-hosted by the Federal Reserve Bank of Chicago and the Sadie Collective on September 10, 2021.

 Discussed monetary policy, the U.S. economy and the impact of Covid-19 with Dennis P. Lockhart, former President and CEO of the Federal Reserve Bank of Atlanta at a virtual event on March 23, 2021.

 Speech presented before 26 Chicago area Chambers of Commerce on March 3, 2021.